| || |

 - Kaisho (block script).
 Anyone who studies Japanese calligraphy will start by learning the Kaisho style.
 It consists of discrete strokes drawn with various hooks and flourishes.
 Typical uses include formal notices and new year cards.
 Examples: Arisawa Kaisho, Hakushu Gokubuto Kaisho.

 - Kyokasho (textbook).
-This is a print face derived from the Kaisho style for use in primary school textbooks.
+This is a print typeface derived from the Kaisho style for use in primary school textbooks.
 It minimizes the use of flourishes, resulting in a neat, legible typeface that provides a good example of writing style to learners of Japanese.
 Example: DFP Kyokashotai,

 - Gyosho (semicursive script).
 A reasonably legible style of calligraphy in which it is possible to see a flowing motion between one stroke and the next.
 The basic character shapes are similar to those of the Kaisho style.
 Typical uses include greetings cards.
 Examples: HG Shonan Gyoshotai, HG Kyokusui E.